Jill Duggar’s Husband, Derick Dillard, To Address Health Issues On ‘Counting On’

-Jill Duggar’s husband, Derick Dillard, will be filmed heading to the hospital during the upcoming season of Counting On.
+Jill Duggar’s husband, Derick Dillard, had to head to the hospital while filming the upcoming season of Counting On.

 In the latest promo for Season 3 of the Duggar family’s reality series, Derick Dillard reveals that he’s experiencing a rather distressing health issue.
-The trailer starts out with a cheery vibe as viewers are informed that they’ll get to see Jinger Duggar say yes to the wedding dress that she wore during last season’s wedding special, and the video also teases Jessa Duggar’s second pregnancy and Joy-Anna Duggar’s courtship.
-However, the trailer takes a dark turn when reveals that he’s experiencing a scary health problem.
+The teaser trailer starts out with a cheery vibe; viewers are informed that they’ll get to see Jinger Duggar say yes to her wedding dress when Counting On returns next Monday, and the video also teases Jessa Duggar’s second pregnancy and Joy-Anna Duggar’s courtship.
+However, the promo takes a dark turn when it reveals that Derick is experiencing a scary health problem.

 As the Ashley’s Reality Roundup reports, Derick Dillard says that he gets sick whenever he tries to run.
-He and Jill Duggar are currently living in their family’s gigantic guest house, and he enjoys jogging down the Springdale, Arkansas back roads that surround the home.
-However, he tells the Counting On cameras that exercising has been “difficult” for him because he begins to feel like he’s gagging during his runs.
-In the show’s trailer, he’s showing coughing violently and dry-heaving before he stops running and vomits on the side of the road.
+He and Jill Duggar are currently living in her family’s gigantic guest house, and he enjoys jogging down the Springdale, Arkansas, back roads that surround the home.
+However, Dillard tells the Counting On cameras that exercising has been difficult for him because he starts gagging during his runs.
+In the trailer, Dillard is shown coughing violently and dry-heaving before he stops running and vomits on the side of the road.

-“It makes him feel, gaggy, is what we say,” Jill Duggar says in the promo.
+“It makes him feel, gaggy, is what we say,” Jill Duggar says of her husband’s health woes.

 Derick’s problem gets so bad that he decides to head to the hospital.

-“I’m excited to talk to the doctor about what he thinks might be going on,” he says.
+“I’m excited to talk to the doctor about what he thinks might be going on,” he says in the Counting On promo.

 According to Runner’s World, dehydration and lactic acid buildup can be causes of retching and vomiting during workouts, as can running too soon after eating.
 The Running Advice website also says that severe allergies and post-nasal drip can also cause runners to gag.

-Derick Dillard hasn’t revealed what was causing his problem, but fans have been concerned about his health for a long time.
-As the Hollywood Gossip reports, they were shocked at how much his appearance changed after he and Jill Duggar left the United States to live as a missionaries in El Salvador.
+Derick Dillard hasn’t revealed what the doctor said about his problem, but fans have been concerned about his health for a long time.
+As the Hollywood Gossip reports, they were shocked at how much his appearance changed after he and Jill Duggar left the United States to live as missionaries in El Salvador.
 When Jill shared an Instagram photo of Derick looking sickly and gaunt, worried fans flooded her page with comments about his health.

 “He looks like death warmed over.
 It’s so sad to him fade this way,” one fan wrote.